techidaily/site-games-able/source/_posts/addressing-steam-errors-in-windows-rust-setup.md

 * Restart Rust after closing the error window.
 * Restart Steam to resolve potential problems with the gaming client.
 * Whitelist Rust from Windows Defender to ensure that your security does not interfere with the game's connection.
-If you're unfamiliar with the process, check out our guide on[how to allow apps through Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+If you're unfamiliar with the process, check out our guide on [how to allow apps through Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 * Opt out of the Steam beta programs you're currently subscribed to.
 To do this, navigate to**Steam > Settings** , go to the**Account** tab, then click the**Change** button.
 After that, click**None - Opt. out of all beta programs** .

  If none of the above checks resolve the problem, apply the remaining fixes.